HES-XPLAIN/docker-notebook-base/README.md

-# notebooks-docker
+# notebook-docker-base
-Docker images for XAI notebooks
+Docker base image for HES-XPLAIN notebooks.

-The base image is built upon the [bitnami pytorch](https://hub.docker.com/r/bitnami/pytorch/) by VMware.
+The image is built upon the [bitnami pytorch](https://hub.docker.com/r/bitnami/pytorch/) by VMware.

+It includes Jupyter and all dependency packages necessary to run the provided notebooks.

 ## Release